Attending physician

 The term "attending physician" or "attending" also refers to the formal relationship of a hospitalized patient and their primary medic during the hospitalization, as opposed to ancillary physicians assisting the primary care physician.
-However, even on a consultation service, at an academic center, the physician who has finished his or her training is called the attending or consultant, as opposed to a resident physician.
+However, even on a consultation service, at an academic center, the physician who has finished their training is called the attending or consultant, as opposed to a resident physician.

 Attending physicians may also still be in training, such as a fellow in a subspecialty.
 For example, a cardiology fellow may function as an internal medicine attending, as they have already finished residency in internal medicine.
 The term is used more commonly in teaching hospitals.
 In non-teaching hospitals, essentially all physicians function as attendings in some respects after completing residency.